romanis/pcm_inversion/README.md

         Eigen::ArrayXd data_shares; //!< Observed shares of products.
 Size n_products.
 Should sum up to (strictly) less than 1 int func_evals = 0, jacobian_evals = 0; //!< counters of the time we have called the function with and without jacobian
         nlopt::algorithm nlopt_algo; //!< one of the algorithms from NLOPT library. default is nlopt::LD_SLSQP
-        double share_equality_tolerances; //!< tolerance with withich we expect the inversion to come to observed shares. default is 1e-8 double delta_step_tolerance; //!< tolerance to step in delta space. default is 1e-5 std::vector<double> delta_initial; //!< initial step for the inversion.
+        double share_equality_tolerances; //!< tolerance with which we expect the inversion to come to observed shares. default is 1e-8 double delta_step_tolerance; //!< tolerance to step in delta space. default is 1e-5 std::vector<double> delta_initial; //!< initial step for the inversion.
                                             //!< Highly recommended NOT to provide it because the algorithm has a very good initial guess of its own.
 Only provide it if you really know what you are doing.